MeargT/meargtaddese_git/README.md

 # Bazeto_RND

-This is collections of helpful tools developed for the artists at Bazeto. mainly focusing in Houdini and Nuke automation toolset.
+Thess are collections of helpful little tools and scripts I start to develope and use, mainly focusing in Houdini and Nuke automation toolset.